TylusDawkins/TylusDawkins/README.md

   </p>

   <p align="center">
-    :zap: Most recently, I was a Software Engineer for Liberty Mutual where I worked on their IVR Chatbots, as well as their firewall applications.
+    :zap: Most recently, I was a Full time Software Engineer for Liberty Mutual where I worked on their IVR Chatbots, as well as their firewall applications.
+I have also been working on contract roles, as well as teaching part time!
   </p>

   <p align="center">